beh74/pgassistant-community/SECURITY.md

 ## Security

-Nexsol technologies takes the security of our software products and services seriously, which includes all source code repositories managed through our GitHub organizations.

 If you believe you have found a security vulnerability in pgAssistant repository, please report it to us as described below.

 ## Reporting Security Issues